nahrs/ProjectNexus/README.md

 ## Input map WARNING!

-when bringing in your game, you may want to change the codebase to the convention of this input map or find a way to import yours.
+when bringing in your game, you may want to change the codebase to the convention of this input map or find a way to import yours, or sneak a peak at how super_main_menu.gd dynamically adds and removes your entry into the input map.